infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Play.md

 	* Play assessment: used two toy sets to assess play.
 	    * The first consisted of exploratory toys comparable to those donated to the institutions.
 	    * The second set consisted primarily of symbolic toys to provide sufficient opportunity to elicit the children’s symbolic play behaviours.
+* The same paper on cognition and play[^3] suggests that play assessments may be used by therapists attempting to assess children newly adopted from institutions who are difficult to engage in standardized testing, but able to be engaged in play.
+	* A therapist familiar with a play scale similar to the one used in this study may be able to gauge a child’s developmental status through observing play behaviours.

 [^1]: [[The role of play in children's development]]